 How do I find the the most intriguing way to present customer stories in interview videos?

-I am going to give you the secrets of intrigue, Ken, and your videos are going to be impossible to stop watching.
+I am going to give you the secrets of intrigue right here, Ken, and your videos are going to be impossible to stop watching.
 But first, let’s talk about what “intrigue” really means:

 In the first minute of Citizen Kane, Charles Foster Kane dies after uttering his last word, “rosebud.”
 A reporter’s quest to find out what “rosebud” means drives the entire movie.
 The reporter never finds out what it means, but we do, in the very last shot of the film.
 And when we do we’re satisfied.
-“Rosebud” drives Citizen Kane forward with the force of curiosity.
+The quest to find “Rosebud” drives Citizen Kane forward with the force of curiosity.
 Intrigue.
 Which is one of the reasons it’s universally considered one of the greatest films of all time.
-Because we don’t know, we wonder with the reporter: What was “rosebud” anyway?
-In fact, I bet you’re wondering now.
+What was “rosebud”?
+I bet you’re wondering now.
 Stay tuned.

 Add questions, not answers.
 Nothing intrigues like a question.
-Look at Stephen King’s books.
-The chapters end on questions almost every time.
+Author Stephen King’s chapters end by raising big questions almost every time.
 And you will turn the page, anxious to know the answers.
-Same with video.
-End your scenes by raising questions.
+In your next video, make sure you end your scenes by raising questions.
 What was Kane’s “Rosebud” anyway?
 Are you wondering why I haven’t told you yet?

 Start your video in the middle: If the first shot in your video is a close-up of a woman saying, “The basement wall crashed in on my husband– I had to wade through gallons of rushing water to pull him to safety.”
 I’m going to keep watching to find out what happened.
 I don’t need her name, age, how many kids she has, or any of the other boring stuff interviews usually start with.
 If eventually this dynamic video gets around to how your company’s sump pumps saved this couple’s house, I’ll be there to hear it.

 Cut the boring stuff.
 Ruthlessly.
 If you cut the boring stuff, by definition what’s left is good.
 And good will keep them watching.
 How do you interview to get good, intriguing material?
-These tips will help:
+A few more tips will help:

 Nothing is off-limits in an interview.
 Your customer hates your company?
 No worries, let her say it.
-That would be an incredibly intriguing way to start a company video.
+“I would rather die than buy a Maytag washer” would be an incredibly intriguing way to start a Maytag company video.
 If you decide not to use it, that’s fine too.
 But edit later- not during the interview.

 Follow your true curiosity.
 I was doing a video about type 2 diabetes, and the woman I was interviewing mentioned that drinking exacerbated her condition.
 I was curious, so I asked how much she drank.
 “About 6 or 10 beers a day,” came the reply.
 Suddenly I had a whole lot more to ask her, and it was all interesting.